-If at any future time a third party acquires an ownership interest in the properties and projects of the Company, this arrangement would likely be subject to the risks normally associated with the conduct of joint ownership structures.
+On May 7, 2024, the Company completed the Equinor Transaction, pursuant to which Equinor acquired a participating interest in the South West Arkansas Project, and the Company's brine leases located in east Texas (the "East Texas Project").
+Pursuant to the Equinor Transaction, the parties intend to collaborate in the development of the South West Arkansas Project, and the East Texas Project.
+Third-party ownership of interests in the properties and projects of the Company are subject to the risks normally associated with the conduct of joint ownership structures.
 These include the following: disagreements between the parties as to project development and operating matters; the inability of any or both parties to meet contractual obligations under the relevant agreements, such as funding requirements, or to third parties; and disputes or litigation between the parties regarding budgets, development activities, reporting requirements and other matters.
 The occurrence of any such matters could have a material adverse impact on the Company and the viability of its interests in the project over which a joint venture is created.
 This in turn could have a material adverse impact on the Company's business prospects, results of operations and financial condition.